mikefreno/FlexLove/README.md

 **A comprehensive UI library providing flexbox/grid layouts, theming, animations, and event handling for LÖVE2D games.**

 FlexLöve is a lightweight, flexible GUI library for Löve2D that implements a flexbox-based layout system.
 It provides a simple way to create and manage UI elements with automatic layout calculations, animations, theming, and responsive design.
+Immediate mode support is now included (retained is default).

 ## ⚠️ Development Status

 This library is under active development.
 While many features are functional, some aspects may change or have incomplete/broken implementations.

+### Coming Soon
+The following features are currently being actively developed:
+- **Input Fields**: Text input, password fields, and text areas
+- **Generic Image Support**: Enhanced image rendering capabilities and utilities

 ## Features